-The image on the right shows how to relate the Inspiration to the same Scenario under Drives.
+The image below shows how to relate the Inspiration to the same Scenario under Drives.

 To further streamline your process of weak signal detection and monitoring their evolution, the ITONICS software suite enables you to create different workspaces for different projects and groups of your company.